 ASTM D5470 and ASTM E1530 THIN MATERIALS and COATINGS STACKING TESTS

-For thin materials the apparent thermal conductivity of a specimen can be calculated from the measured thermal impedance and measured specimen thickness.
+For thin materials the apparent thermal conductivity of a specimen can be calculated from the measured thermal resistance and measured specimen thickness.
 Interfacial thermal resistance must be insignificantly small (nominally less than 1 %) compared to the thermal resistance of the specimen.

 The apparent thermal conductivity of a sample material can be accurately determined by excluding the interfacial thermal resistance.
-This is accomplished by measuring the thermal impedance of three different thicknesses d of the material and plotting thermal impedance versus thickness (Figure 6).
+This is accomplished by measuring the thermal resistance of three different thicknesses d of the material and plotting thermal resistance versus thickness (Figure 6).
 The inverse of the slope of the resulting straight line is the apparent thermal conductivity.
 The intercept at zero thickness is the sum of the contact resistances at the two surfaces.

 This stacking method can also be used to calculate the thermal conductivity of coatings.
 Alloy substrates are coated with the customers’ material and tested.
 The results are then calculated against bare alloy blocks and bare alloy stacks as shown below in Figure 7.